tsuru/tsuru/docs/apps/quickstart/php.rst

 ========

-This document is a hands-on guide to deploying a simple PHP application in Tsuru.
+This document is a hands-on guide to deploying a simple PHP application in tsuru.
 The example application will be a very simple Wordpress project associated to a MySQL service.
 It's applicable to any php over apache application.

 Creating the app within tsuru